cyschneck/IFE-Dust-Source/README.md

 Data-set: All the data is from the [NASA JPL Asteroid team](http://neo.jpl.nasa.gov/ "Neo JPL Full Dataset in Online Format")"

+#Definitions of Variables
+* e = eccentricity (no unit) describes how close the orbit is to a perfect circle (0 = circle, 0-1 = elliptical orbit, 1 = parabolic escape, >1 = hyperbola)
+* a = semi-major axis (Au) describes the long axis of the ellipitical orbit
+* q = perihelion distance (Au) describes the point in the orbit closest to the sun
+* i = inclination (degree) describes the angle with respect to the xy ecliptic plane
+* node = longitude of the ascending node (degree) describes the angle in the xy ecliptic plane from a reference longitude around the sun to the point in the orbit where the body rises through the ecliptic
+* peri = argument of perihelion (degree) describes the angle between the orbiting body's closest approach to Earth and its ascending node
+* M = mean anomaly (deg) describes the fraction of an elliptical orbit's period elapsed since passing the closest approach
+* t<sub>p</sub> (TDB: Barycentric Dynamical Time) describes the time when the orbiting body last passed its closest approach
+* period = sidereal orbit period (day & year) describes the time for one orbit
+* n = mean motion (deg/day) describes the reciprocal of the period
+* Q = aphelion distance (Au) describes the point furthest from the sun in its orbit

 **Run Code**

 `